ILR 180-Day Rule: How the Absence Calculator Works

 How the Home Office Verifies Your Absences

-The Home Office has real-time access to UK Border Force records.
-Every time you pass through a UK port or airport, your departure and arrival are logged.
+The Home Office can compare your travel history with UK Border Force records.
+Every time you pass through a UK port or airport, your departure and arrival may be logged.
 For e-Gate crossings (which don't stamp passports), the electronic record is the only record.

-Caseworkers compare your declared travel history against Border Force data.
-Discrepancies — even minor ones, like forgetting a short trip to Ireland — are flagged.
-Undisclosed absences can be treated as deception, which is a separate and more serious ground for refusal.
+Caseworkers may compare your declared travel history against Border Force data.
+Discrepancies — even minor ones, like forgetting a short trip to Ireland — may prompt questions and require an explanation.
+Do not assume that an omitted absence is irrelevant.

 This is why maintaining your own absence log, starting from your first day in the UK, is essential.
 Do not rely on passport stamps alone; many entries to the UK don't produce stamps.